Talung-Dog/data_science_bootcamp/README.md

 I learn a lot of stuff related to data science skills from this bootcamp

   -Intro to Data Science
   -Building A Second Brain
   -Spreadsheets Part 1
   -Spreadsheets Part 2
-SQL Databases
+  -SQL Databases
-Programming Foundation (209:03)
+  -Programming Foundation (209:03)
 Data Transformation (185:11)
 Data Visualization (166:18)
 Essential Statistics for Data Analyst